bytecodealliance/wasm-micro-runtime/README.md

 WAMR provides a set of C API for loading the WASM module, instantiating the module and invoking a WASM function from a native call.
 See [Embed WAMR VM core](./doc/embed_wamr.md) for the details.

 The WAMR application framework supports dynamically installing WASM application remotely by embedding the WAMR VM core.
-It can be used as reference for how to use the embedding APIs.
+It can be used as reference for how to use the embedding API's.

 ## Integrate  WAMR application library